-BOSTON FIGURE 1 Safety and Operations
+FIGURE 1

-REGION Existing Conditions Analyses at
+Existing Conditions

-MPO Lincoln Street at Cox Street/Packard Street, Hudson Selected Intersections
+Lincoln Street at Cox Street/Packard Street, Hudson

-Drivers coming from the south on Lincoln Street, and from the east, on Cox Street, usually can see the intersection from an adequate distance.
+Safety and Operations Analyses at Selected Intersections Drivers coming from the south on Lincoln Street, and from the east, on Cox Street, usually can see the intersection from an adequate distance.
 However, overgrown foliage near the corners of the intersection obscures drivers' visibility of the intersection.
 On the date of the site visit, the stop sign at the Cox Street approach was partly covered by the overgrown foliage from a nearby tree (see Figure 2).
 The stop sign is 24 inches square, as is the stop sign on Packard Street).